florianneukirchen/scipy_filters/README.md

 ## About
 Includes raster filters such as:
+- Convolution with a custom kernel
 - Morphological filters (binary or grey dilation, erosion, closing, opening; tophat etc.)
 - Statistical filters (median, minimum, percentile etc.)
-- Gaussian blur
 - Edge detection (sobel, laplace etc.)
-- Convolution with a custom kernel

 Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a library to filter images (or arrays, rasters) in n dimensions.
 For more information, see the SciPy tutorial on [Multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html).